Princess Aubergine: Summary

 Upon placing the necklace on his mother, Princess Aubergine awakens.
 The king goes to her and talks her into coming to the palace with him and becoming his bride, but Aubergine refuses, until the king digs up a ditch, fills it with snakes and scorpions, and throws the queen inside it.
 The king orders some servants to fulfill her orders, then tells the queen to come see something with him.
 Despite refusing, the queen is seized by the guards, tied up, thrown in the ditch and buried alive.
 Princess Aubergine and her son come to live in the palace with the king.

 Analysis

 Tale type

 The tale is classified in the international Aarne-Thompson-Uther Index as tale type ATU 412, "The Maiden (Youth) with a Separable Soul in a Necklace".
+According to Kannada scholarship, in type 412, a rival steals the heroine's necklace, which contains her life, and she dies; the heroine's love interest finds her and has a child with her; the heroine then sends her child to steal her necklace from her rival and returns to life.
 Folklorist Stith Thompson included in the same tale type stories about a heroine and a hero whose soul lies in a magical necklace.

 According to German folklorist Hans-Jörg Uther, in the 2004 revision of the international index, tale type ATU 412 can appear in combination with another tale type: ATU 404, "The Blinded Bride".
 In this type, the heroine is blessed at birth by good spirits with the ability to produce gold with her tears and her hands, but, later in life, is blinded by a jealous rival, until a helper buys back her eyes.